 The median number of users is 17, which is well below The BI Survey average of 75.
 The main reason for this is its broad usage in small companies with less than 100 employees.
 The system is also in use in mid-sized companies (41 percent) but has no customers in large organizations among the participants in this year’s BI Survey.

 Most users use sales-i to view information, to navigate data and also to create reports, which is peformed by an impressive 91 percent of respondents.
 ‘View’ and ‘navigate’ tasks are also carried out by 91 percent of users, while only a few model or enrich data with sales-i.

 Compared to most BI tools, sales-i is used by more employees per company than the average in The BI Survey 18.

 Current vs. planned use

 5 products most often evaluated in competition with sales-i

 Number of users using sales-i

 Tasks carried out with sales-i by business users

 Want to see the whole picture?

-BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from sales-i users, accompanied by expert analyst commentary.Purchase the Vendor Performance Summary
+BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from sales-i users, accompanied by expert analyst commentary.Contact us to purchase the Vendor Performance Summary